clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 # Abstract

 Clocktower is an Ethereum Virtual Machine (EVM)-based, decentralized protocol for recurrent payments of ERC-20 tokens.
 Clocktower allows for scheduled payments to be reliably processed in the future *without a central processor*.
-Use-cases include a variety of financial and commercial possibilities such as mortgage, rent, bond payments, estate planning, subscriptions for goods and services and many others.
+The system employs a series of functions that allow two parties, a Subscriber and a Provider, to orchestrate recurrent payments for a service or good with the help of a third party, an incentivized polling agent referred to as the Caller [^1].
+Use-cases include a variety of financial and commercial possibilities such as mortgage, rent, bond payments, estate planning, subscriptions and many others.
 This whitepaper will detail the problems solved by Clocktower and a technical overview of the protocol.

+[^1]: The three user categories are named for their functions in a subscription service, although the protocol has many potential use-cases outside of this model.

 # The Three Problems

 Clocktower solves three problems:

-#### Problem: EVM Contracts are not Time-Aware
+#### Problem 1: EVM Contracts are not Time-Aware

 Smart contracts have inherent limitations.
 One of the more important for recurrent payments is that smart contracts are not actually aware of time unless acted upon by an externally owned account (EOA).
 The contract is like a person who is wearing a watch but can only look at it when instructed to do so.
 This limitation makes automatic scheduling infeasible.
 Without the ability to schedule transactions in the future, common financial services are not possible in current decentralized systems.